0.5 Ounces of Nut Butter to Oz Conversion

 FAQs on nut butter volume to weight conversion

-0.5 ounce of nut butter equals how many US fluid ounces?
+0.5 ounces of nut butter equals how many US fluid ounces?

-How much is 0.473 US fluid ounce of nut butter in ounces?
+How much is 0.473 US fluid ounces of nut butter in ounces?

 Weight to Volume Conversions - Cooking Ingredients